rhomobile/rhomobile-docs/eb/en/edge/guide/configreference.md

 	<FontFamily value="Tahoma"/>

 ### FontDirectory
 Specifies the font directory where true type fonts can be found.
-On Windows the default font directory is `\Windows` on all Motorola WM / CE devices.
+On Windows the default font directory is `\Windows` on all Zebra Technologies WM / CE devices.
 Not applicable to the Enterprise Tablet.

 **Possible Values**